 * Insuring continued future bicycle access to Mitchell Hill National Park Service land.

-We are actively seeking new members to join in this effort.
-We meet quarterly on 3nd Monday of the month from 5:00 to 6:30 in the Whidbey Island Bank meeting room, (on the corner of Mullis and Market Streets, next door to the Friday Harbor Marketplace grocery store).
+We are always seeking new members to join in this effort.
+Bicycle enthusiasts are encouraged to attend the regular monthly SJI Trails Committee meeting on the first Tuesday of the month from noon to 1:00 in the Heritage/Whidbey Island Bank meeting room, (on the corner of Mullis and Market Streets, next door to the Friday Harbor Marketplace grocery store).
 For the date of our next meeting please check the Calendar.
-We encourage you to read the minutes from our previous meetings.